 Hiking in Cinque Terre

-It used to be possible to hike between all five villages of Cinque Terre.
+It used to be possible to hike between all five villages of Cinque Terre following the coastal path (blue hike on the map below).
 The total hike would take 5-6 hours.
-However, due to land slides, several Cinque Terre trails have been closed without any indication when/if they will reopen.
-At this moment (Feb 2019) you can only hike between Monterosso al Mare, Vernazza, and Corniglia.
+However, due to landslides, several Cinque Terre trails have been closed without any indication when/if they will reopen.
+When we visited, you could only hike between Monterosso al Mare, Vernazza, and Corniglia.

 You can hike Cinque Terre trail with kids, but as I said it’s not an easy hike.
 I would say, the minimum age for kids walking by themselves would be about 5-6 years, especially if it’s really warm.

-You have to buy a ticket for walking on the Cinque Terre hiking trails.
-It costs 8 EUR for a day.
-If I remember well, it costs 5 EUR for children.
-Anyway, it’s better to just buy the Cinque Terre card.
+Important: You have to buy a ticket for walking on the Cinque Terre hiking trails, but it’s often better to just buy the Cinque Terre Card (see higher above for more information).
 If you don’t take a train and do need a separate hiking ticket, you can buy it at the tourist information centers in the villages or on the hiking trails.
 You will pass a little cabin on your way where they check and also sell tickets.

-Opinions are somewhat divided on which town is the best, but everyone agrees that Manarola and Vernazza are the most picturesque villages of Cinque Terre.
+Opinions are somewhat divided on which Cinque Terre town is the best or most beautiful, but everyone agrees that Manarola and Vernazza are the most picturesque villages of Cinque Terre.
 Riomaggiore is really nice too.
-Monterosso and Corniglia are the least special in my opinion.
+Monterosso and Corniglia are the least special, in my opinion.